top of page

 Phantom signs: Lauriente’s

-Lauriente’s was synonymous with business in the Gulch in Trail from the early 1900s until the men’s wear store by that name at 730 Rossland Avenue finally closed about 1995.
+Lauriente’s was synonymous with business in the Gulch in Trail from the early 1900s until the men’s wear store by that name at 730 Rossland Avenue finally closed in 1996.
 But the tile in front remains.

 The building became an ill-fated youth centre, then was sold to a car restorer, and is now the Salvation Army Community Services centre.
 In addition to the clothing store, the Laurientes ran a grocery one block over.
 Two generations were involved in their operation.